 John Parkes was elected to the board in 2023 and is in his first term as a director.
 His experience includes serving as executive director of Goodhue County Habitat for Humanity from 2016 until 2020, working as a trained energy auditor from 2009 until 2013, and previously as a residential home builder.
 Parkes lives with his wife in the Beldenville area.

 Ann Young - District 5

 Ann Young was elected to the board in 2019 for a one-year term as a result of a board vacancy.
-She was elected to her first full term in 2020.
+She is in her second full term.
 She is a financial consultant for Salo, LLC, where she provides financial expertise to a variety of companies.
 For a large part of her career, she worked for CHS where she held a variety of finance and accounting roles.
-Her experience with CHS taught her the importance of the cooperative principles, the intricacies of member ownership, and the benefits of a strong system.
+Her experience with CHS taught her the importance of the seven cooperative principles, the intricacies of member ownership, and the benefits of a strong system.
 Ann Young is committed to representing the needs of all members and promises to continue to ensure a strong and vibrant future for PPCS.
 Ann and her husband live outside of Ellsworth.

 Daniel Reis - District 9